 For the rule to apply, workers must work for six consecutive days or less.
 This includes rest days and weekends, if they fall between the first and last days of the engagement.

 For example, if a worker is engaged for Wednesday, Thursday and Friday, the seven-day rule would apply.
 But if the worker was engaged for the following Monday and Tuesday they would exceed six days because of the weekend.

 Except in circumstances set out below the seven-day rule applies to each engagement separately.
 Successive engagements should not be aggregated, nor should PAYE be applied retrospectively.

 - If you know at the time of payment that the worker will be re-engaged and the total period of engagement (including rest days and weekends) is more than six days.

 - If the worker is going to be engaged frequently or at regular intervals.

-We run payrolls for many TV and film companies and understand the rules about workers and pay.
-Please get in touch if you would like to discuss a TV, film or production payroll with us.
+We manage payrolls for many TV and film companies, please get in touch if you would like to discuss outsourcing a TV, film or production payroll with us.